Male trainer teaching staff about email encryption gateways

 They are adaptable to various email platforms, maintaining user experience while adding a layer of protection.

-These gateways should include strong encryption protocols and recipient verification processes, ensuring that sensitive information remains confidential and is accessible only to the intended recipients.
+Gateways should include strong encryption protocols and recipient verification processes, making sure that sensitive information remains confidential and is accessible only to the intended recipients.

 It’s important to consider that some email encryption gateways might introduce a degree of user inconvenience.